DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

-Nothing much as you will get plenty of goodies from new and old quests - just some new weapons to our favourite NPCs to show their status and power and different looking variants of gear for players.
+Nothing much as you will get plenty of goodies from new and old quests - just some new weapons to our favourite NPCs to show their status and power and different looking variants of gear for player character.

 Create a separator and name it `APPAREL & WEAPONS EXTENDED` and place it directly below the *APPAREL & WEAPONS* separator (and its mods).
 Change